codacy/docs/docs/organizations/configuring-default-git-provider-integration-settings.md

 ## Applying default settings to all repositories {: id="apply-all"}

-To ensure that all your repositories are configured with the default Git provider integrating settings defined for your organization, apply these settings all repositories.

-To apply the default settings to all repositories, click the button **Apply default to all repositories**.
+To ensure that all your repositories are configured with the default Git provider integrating settings defined for your organization, click the button **Apply default to all repositories**.

 ![Apply default settings to all repositories](images/default-git-provider-settings-apply-all.png)<!--TODO PLUTO-550 Update screenshot-->